 Tax Filing Guidelines for Dependents

-As you may already know, you can still claim your child as a dependent even after they reach 18, as long as they meet other rules for dependency.
+You can still claim your child as a dependent even after they reach 18, as long as they meet other rules for dependency.
 Because of this, the rules below apply to anyone who is claimed as someone else’s dependent, is under age 65, and is not blind.
-Keep in mind that there’s no lower limit on age, so if your darling newborn was gifted some simply adorable dividend-paying stocks or mutual funds, you might have to start doing this sooner than you think!
+Keep in mind that there’s no lower limit on age, so if your newborn was gifted dividend-paying stocks or mutual funds, you might have to start doing this sooner than you think.

-The first step in the process of helping your child file their taxes is figuring out what they’re eligible for.
-To do this, you will need any W-2 tax forms or other paperwork they should have received in January, that detail their taxable income.
+The first step in the process of helping your children file their taxes is figuring out what they’re eligible for.
+To do this, you need any W-2 tax forms (or other paperwork they should have received in January) that detail their taxable income.